bem/bem-components/common.blocks/menu/menu.en.md

 ## The block's elements

-`menu` block is visually represented by following elements:
+`menu` block is visually represented by the following elements:

 ### __group